%20(2)%20(1).jpg?auto=compress%2Cformat&w=1200)

 Intersectional Themes

-Beyond the specific solutions in the three pillars of climate action, the One Earth Framework also addresses seven major cross-cutting themes that need to be considered to effectively deploy climate solutions at scale.
-These themes provide a holistic approach to ensure our solutions are inclusive and equitable.
+Beyond the specific solution pathways within the three pillars of collective action, the One Earth Solutions Framework identifies seven major cross-cutting themes that must be addressed to effectively implement climate solutions at scale.
+These themes provide a holistic approach to ensure that our solutions are inclusive and equitable, keeping people at the center of the global transition.

 .jpg?auto=compress%2Cformat&w=1600)